Phabbits/EricsMineModMadness/wiki/docs/index.md

 ## Main Rules
 1. No griefing or looting within the boundaries of someone else’s base, ever.
-2. No emptying the raid chest or attacking players in their base, unless that base is being raided or that team is at war with your team.
+2. No stealing the raid chest or attacking players in their base, unless that base is being raided or that team is at war with your team.
 3. Griefing, looting, and attacking are all permissible at any time outside of established bases.
 You may always attack other players in your base.
 ## Base Rules